lauratriglia/MDM2021/README.md

-# RESEARCH TRACK- Assignment 1: action branch
+# RESEARCH TRACK2 - Assignment 1: action branch
+The purpose of this package is to control a non-holonomic mobile robot in a Gazebo environment.
+The user can choose to make the robot start moving or stop it.
+When the user gives the command to start moving, a random pose is chosen and the robot start moving.
+The user has the possibility to stop the robot, even if a random pose has been already chosen.
+When the user gives the command to stop the robot, the robot immediately stops and waits for another random pose.
-## Description of the branch
+## Description of the branch.
 In this folder you can find:
 - action: contains the .action file *Pose.action*, needed to modify go_to_point as an action server.
 - launch: contains the launch file *sim.launch*, that starts the simulation in a Gazebo environment.